-(ix) Each person who has received any disbursement within the reporting period not otherwise disclosed in accordance with 11 CFR 104.3(b)(3) to whom the aggregate amount or value of disbursements made by the reporting committee exceeds \$200 within the calendar year, together with the date. amount and purpose of any such disbursement.

-(4) Itemization of disbursements by authorized committees.
+- (ix) Each person who has received any disbursement within the reporting period not otherwise disclosed in accordance with 11 CFR 104.3(b)(3) to whom the aggregate amount or value of disbursements made by the reporting committee exceeds \$200 within the calendar year, together with the date, amount and purpose of any such disbursement. - (4) Itemization of disbursements by authorized committees.
 Each authorized committee shall report the full name and address of each person in each of the following categories, as well as the information required by each category.

-(i) Each person to whom an expenditure in an aggregate amount or value in excess of \$200 within the calendar year is made by the reporting committee to meet the committee's operating expenses, together with the date, amount and purpose of each expendi-

-(A) As used in 11 CFR 104.3(b)(4). "purpose" means a brief statement or description of why the disbursement was made.
+- (i) Each person to whom an expenditure in an aggregate amount or value in excess of \$200 within the calendar year is made by the reporting committee to meet the committee's operating expenses, together with the date, amount and purpose of each expenditure. - (A) As used in 11 CFR 104.3(b)(4), purpose means a brief statement or description of why the disbursement was made.
 Examples of statements or descriptions which meet the requirements of 11 CFR 104.3(b)(4) include the following: dinner expenses, media, salary, polling, travel, party fees, phone banks, travel expenses, travel expense reimbursement, and catering costs.
-However, statements or descriptions such as "advance", "election day expenses", "other expenses", "ex-"expense penses". reimbursement" "miscellaneous", "outside services" "get-out-the-vote" and "voter registration" would not meet the requirements of 11 CFR 104.3(b)(4) for reporting the purpose of an expenditure.

-(ii) Each authorized committee of the same candidate to which a transfer is made by the reporting committee during the reporting period, together with the date and amount of such transfer:

-(iii) Each person who receives a loan repayment from the reporting committee during the reporting period, together with the date and amount of such loan repayment;

-(iv) Each person who receives a loan repayment from the candidate, if the proceeds of such loan were used in connection with the candidate's campaign:

-(v) Each person who receives a contribution refund or other offset to contributions from the reporting committee where such contribution refund reported under 11 104.3(b)(2)(v), together with the date and amount of such refund or offset.

-(vi) Each person who has received any disbursement(s) not otherwise disclosed under 11 CFR 104.3(b)(4) to whom the aggregate amount or value of such disbursements exceeds \$200 within the calendar year, together with the date, amount, and purpose of any such disbursement.

-(c) Summary of contributions and operating expenditures.
-Each report filed pursuant to 11 CFR 104.1 shall disclose for both the reporting period and the calendar year:
+However, statements or descriptions such as advance, election day expenses, other expenses, expenses, expense reimbursement, miscellaneous, outside services, get-out-the-vote and voter registration would not meet the requirements of 11 CFR 104.3(b)(4) for reporting the purpose of an expenditure. - (ii) Each authorized committee of the same candidate to which a transfer is made by the reporting committee during the reporting period, together with the date and amount of such transfer; - (iii) Each person who receives a loan repayment from the reporting committee during the reporting period, together with the date and amount of such loan repayment; - (iv) Each person who receives a loan repayment from the candidate, if the proceeds of such loan were used in connection with the candidate's campaign; - (v) Each person who receives a contribution refund or other offset to contributions from the reporting committee where such contribution refund was reported under 11 CFR 104.3(b)(2)(v), together with the date and amount of such refund or offset. - (vi) Each person who has received any disbursement(s) not otherwise disclosed under 11 CFR 104.3(b)(4) to whom the aggregate amount or value of such disbursements exceeds \$200 within the calendar year, together with the date, amount, and purpose of any such disbursement. - (c) Summary of contributions and operating expenditures.
+Each report filed pursuant to 11 CFR 104.1 shall disclose